 Firstly, I stopped finding it enjoyable.
 You might be thinking ‘Mikki, exercise isn’t supposed to be all about fun and games, it is supposed to be hard work blah blah blah.
 Ssshhh my friend!
 Yes, I shooshed you for thoughts you might not even be having.
 Sorry!
 I found it really hard to get back into the routine of going back to the gym or even to drag myself there in the first place because it had become boring.
 I was a gym goer for many years.
 Some parts I found to be enjoyable but mostly I found it monotonous.
 I don’t like working out with other people generally and it stopped being fun in any shape or form.

 In my own journey to fitness and weight loss, I have found myself much more likely to commit to a workout when I actually enjoy the activity and I even looked forward to the activity!
 Exercise doesn’t have to be hellish torture that you dread.
 But I am not saying that you shouldn’t challenge yourself either.
 There are so many different types of exercise out there to try, I encourage you to search for one you enjoy if you haven’t found one already.
 You will really notice a difference when you actually enjoy the exercise you do.

 Saving money is a major priority of mine

-Secondly, gym memberships can be costly (especially when you attend a boutique women’s only gym, as I did) and when you don’t even utilise your membership this is a massive waste of money.
-There are many free alternatives to the gym and I feel a bit silly for wasting so much time and money on something so costly that I didn’t enjoy for the most part.
-I am working towards becoming a more minimalistic person – I want to own less and have less things in my life that drain my resources, so to me getting rid of this membership felt like a natural step on this journey.
+Secondly, gym memberships can be costly especially when you attend a boutique women’s only gym, as I did.
+When you don’t even utilise your membership this is a massive waste of money.
+There are many free alternatives to the gym and I feel a bit silly for wasting so much time and money on something so costly, that I didn’t enjoy for the most part.
+I am working towards becoming a more minimalistic person.
+I want to own less and have less things in my life that drain my resources.
+So to me getting rid of this membership felt like a natural step on this journey.

 Here are a few free alternatives I recommend